 Professional relationships with local, national and international art institutions demonstrate this area's commitment to extending the reach of research beyond the borders of academia, alongside the cultivation of innovative research-informed pedagogy within the courses we teach.
 A strong collegiate research culture has been nurtured through the development of pioneering models of practice (e.g. The Summer Lodge and Winter Lodge).
 This aims to create a generative and discursive space where researchers can present, discuss and test their enquiry, and where the dialogic or communal is valued at the heart of artistic research.

 We welcome PhD applications in the areas below.
-Please see the graduate school pages for more details.
+Please see the Doctoral School pages for more details.

 Art Research Groups